ACCIDENT: An unexpected event or circumstance without deliberate intent.

 PERIL A.K.A CAUSE OF LOSS: The cause of property damage or personal injury, origin of desire for insurance.

 PERSONAL INJURY LIABILITY: Liability coverage for those who have been discriminated against, falsely arrested, illegally detained, libeled, maliciously prosecuted, slandered, suffered from identity theft, mental anguish or alienation of affections, or have had their right of privacy violated.
+Claim Example: A community association posts a list of delinquent accounts on the bulletin board against the community manager’s advice.
+It covers slander, libel, and defamation of character.

-PERSONAL INJURY PROTECTION COVERAGE/PIP: Automobile coverage available in states that have enacted no-fault laws or other auto reparation reform laws for treatment of injuries to the insured and passengers of the insured.
+PERSONAL INJURY PROTECTION COVERAGE (PIP): Automobile coverage available in states that have enacted no-fault laws or other auto reparation reform laws for treatment of injuries to the insured and passengers of the insured.

 PERSONAL LIABILITY: Provides coverage for bodily injury and property damage sustained by others for which you or your family members are legally responsible.